Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Network infrastructure
 - Physical security of hardware

 **Explanation:**
-"Amazon Machine Images (AMIs)" and "Applications in EC2 instances" are correct.
-Customers manage their AMIs and applications.
-"Virtualization infrastructure," "Network infrastructure," and "Physical security of hardware" are AWS responsibilities.
+"Amazon Machine Images (AMIs)" is correct.
+Customers are responsible for creating, maintaining, hardening, and updating their own AMIs.
+This includes selecting the base operating system, installing required software, and applying security patches.
+AMIs directly affect the security posture of EC2 instances.
+Improperly maintained AMIs can introduce vulnerabilities across all launched instances.
+"Applications in EC2 instances" is correct.
+Customers fully manage the applications running inside EC2, including installation, configuration, patching, and security updates.
+This responsibility includes application-level firewalls, encryption, authentication mechanisms, and vulnerability management.
+AWS does not control or manage customer application behavior inside EC2.
+"Virtualization infrastructure" is incorrect because AWS manages the hypervisor and the underlying virtualization layer.
+Customers have no visibility or control over this layer.
+AWS ensures isolation, security, and maintenance of the virtualization stack.
+"Network infrastructure" is incorrect because AWS manages the physical networking hardware, including routers, switches, and backbone connectivity.
+While customers configure security groups and routing at the logical level, the physical network itself is fully AWS-managed.
+"Physical security of hardware" is incorrect because AWS is solely responsible for securing data centers, servers, storage devices, and physical access controls.
+Customers have no responsibility or access at the physical infrastructure level.

 ---